• Skip to Content

 Kirsten Grønbjerg

-Distinguished Professor (O’Neill Bloomington); Efroymson Chair in Philanthropy (Lilly Family School of Philanthropy-IUPUI) 2001-2020
+Distinguished Professor Emerita (O’Neill Bloomington); Efroymson Chair in Philanthropy (Lilly Family School of Philanthropy-IUPUI) 2001-2020

 Headshot